maplibre/maplibre-native-qt/README.md

 git submodule update --init --recursive
 ```

-(On some file systems, the submodule update may yield `Filename too long` error
+(On some file systems, the submodule update may yield a `Filename too long` error
 which can be ignored.)

 For more details on building the project, see [How to build](docs/Building.md).